Serving Aurora, Denver Metro & Colorado | 15+ Years of Domestic Violence Defense Experience

 Our goal is to expose weaknesses in the prosecution’s case and protect your freedom.

-Why Choose The Lawrence Law Firm?
+Why Choose the Lawrence Law Firm for your DV Case?

 Domestic violence cases move quickly and carry serious risks.
 At The Lawrence Law Firm, we provide: